-Calling All Portland Crafters!
+Calling all Portland crafters!

-For all of us who can appreciate our city’s artistic flamboyance, but prefer to craft from home, I’ve gathered a list of 5 Portland fabric and craft stores you need to visit.
+For all of us who can appreciate our city’s artistic creativity, but prefer to craft from home, I’ve gathered a list of five Portland fabric and craft stores you need to visit.

 If you are a person who loves tidiness and organization, walking into a Collage art and supply store is truly a breath of fresh air.
 From their bountiful stamp section to a rainbow of felt pens that will set any crafter’s heart aflutter, this place has just the right amount of magic for dreary Portland days.

 If you happen to be a crafter and a lover of local history, you have to go to the Mill End Store.
 This place has been family owned since 1918!
-Their 50,000 square foot facilities provide a one-stop shop for your next project.
+The 50,000 square foot facilities provide a one-stop shop for your next project.

-The size of the facility and the amount of fabric can be quite daunting, so prepare to make an afternoon out of it.
+The size of the facilities and the amount of fabric can be quite daunting, so prepare to make an afternoon out of it.
 For all of you who love a good search, you’ll feel right at home.